 Operationalization of EES RTW support would require development of a template and process for developing RTW plans.
-We recommend drawing on RTW plan models and expertise from VR, Ticket-to-Work providers, private disability insurance, and social disability insurance in other countries.
-An EES administrator would be responsible for reviewing and approving RTW plans.
+We recommend drawing on RTW plan models and expertise from VR, Ticket-to-Work providers, private disability insurance, and social disability insurance

-Under the test of the Disability Claims Manager (DCM) model, SSA tested having a single individual-the DCM-be responsible for accepting applications as well as completing all aspects of the initial eligibility determination.
+9 Under the test of the Disability Claims Manager (DCM) model, SSA tested having a single individual-the DCM-be responsible for accepting applications as well as completing all aspects of the initial eligibility determination.
 Of the 34 DCM offices, 11 were operated by DDS agencies in 10 states.
 The state DCM offices used DEs who were trained for the DCM position.
 Although the test was successful in many respects, especially with respect to processing time and claimant satisfaction, SSA ultimately decided to move forward with other changes to the disability determination process instead (Subcommittee on Social Security 2003).